Meet our Kids

 Lena

 Lena was born in 2021.
-What started as developmental delays around 6 months, turned into refractory epilepsy at 14 months and ultimately a diagnosis of a de novo mutation of the PPP3CA gene at 15 months.
-Lena’s list of medical providers and therapists is long, but she remains resilient, teaching us all the true meaning of strength and courage.
-Lena loves all music but particularly the Hamilton soundtrack and Taylor Swift.
-She is a cuddle bug and loves spending time outside, going on swings, bath time, bubbles, laughing at her brother, going to school and getting licks from the family dog.
+What started as developmental delays around 6 months of age turned into refractory epilepsy at 14 months and ultimately a diagnosis of a de novo mutation in the PPP3CA gene at 15 months.
+Lena's list of medical providers and therapists is long, but she remains resilient and is one of the hardest working girls out there.
+Lena loves rocking to music, particularly Taylor Swift, and playing with her drums.
+She is a cuddle bug and loves spending time outside, going for walks, swinging, bath time, bubbles, pop tubes, laughing at her brother, going to school, and getting licks from the family dog.

 Claire